fkarg/fkarg.github.io/staged/brain-work.md

 scratching my head.
 How did no one notice them?
 The first one is on page 32, but they are clearly recognizable throughout the book.

 Sentences regularly do not make sense grammatically.
-I usually understood what these sentences wanted to say, but they still left me confused for a bit and interrupted my reading flow.
-Once or twice is probably not enough to even notice it, but it gets annoying when it happens every couple pages.
+I understood what these sentences wanted to say, but they still left me confused for a bit and interrupted my reading flow.
+Once or twice is not enough for me to mention it (I notice one or two in most books), but it gets annoying when it happens every couple pages.

 Some readers pointed them out [on goodreads][goodreads] for the first edition.
 Either they never got fixed, or new ones got introduced to the second edition.